How do dermal fillers treat marionette lines?

 As the body ages, it slows production of elastin, collagen and hyaluronic acid, which are essential to keeping the skin firm, elastic, and plump.
 As these substances degrade, the skin becomes weaker and begins to loosen and sag, causing lines and wrinkles to form.

 Dermal fillers treat marionette lines by volumizing the skin, and some formulations boost essential proteins.
 The added volume from the implanted dermal filler gel lifts the skin, smooths lines and wrinkles, and adds a youthful plumpness to the skin that is often lost due to the process of aging and other harmful environmental factors.

 How long do results last?

-Aside from the difference in ingredients, the biggest difference between Juvederm and Radiesse is the longevity of the effects of treatment.
+Aside from the difference in ingredients, the biggest difference between fillers from Juvederm and fillers from Radiesse is the longevity of the effects of treatment.